ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 • Discussing the priorities of the school counseling program in the annual administrative conference

-Duties that fall outside of the school counselor framework as described in the ASCA National Model should be limited and performed by other school staff to support a school’s smooth operation and allow school counselors to continue to focus on students’ academic, career and social/emotional needs.
-Fair-share responsibilities should not preclude implementing and managing a school counseling program.
+Duties that fall outside of the school counselor’s role as described in the ASCA National Model should be limited and performed by other school staff to support a school’s smooth operation and allow school counselors to continue to focus on students’ academic, career, and social/emotional needs.
+Fair-share responsibilities should not preclude implementing, managing and accessing a school counseling program.

 DEFINE